TEST REPORT – DOCULUS LUMUS

 - Torchlight burst mode

-- Persistent light (for taking pictures as documentary)
+- Persistent light (for taking pictures as a documentary)

 - Hand strap